Port Chicago disaster: Political and social effect

+Exoneration

 Beginning in 1990, a campaign led by 25 U.S. congressmen was unsuccessful in having the convicts exonerated.
 Gordon Koller, Chief Petty Officer at the time of the explosion, was interviewed in 1990.
 Koller stated that the hundreds of men like him who continued to load ammunition in the face of danger were "the ones who should be recognized".
 In 1994, the Navy rejected a request by four California lawmakers to overturn the courts-martial decisions.
 The Navy found that racial inequities were responsible for the sailors' ammunition-loading assignments but that no prejudice occurred at the courts-martial.

 In the 1990s, Freddie Meeks, one of the few still alive among the group of 50, was urged to petition the president for a pardon.
 Others of the Port Chicago 50 had refused to ask for a pardon, reasoning that a pardon is for guilty people receiving forgiveness; they continued to hold the position that they were not guilty of mutiny.
 Meeks pushed for a pardon as a way to get the story out, saying "I hope that all of America knows about it... it's something that's been in the closet for so long."
 In September 1999, the petition by Meeks was bolstered by 37 members of Congress including George Miller, the U.S. representative for the district containing the disaster site.
 The 37 congressmen sent a letter to President Bill Clinton and in December 1999, Clinton pardoned Meeks, who died in June 2003.
-Efforts to posthumously exonerate all 50 sailors have continued.
+Efforts to posthumously exonerate all 50 sailors continued.
 In 2004, author Robert L. Allen was reported as saying "...even for today it's important to have these convictions set aside."

+On June 11, 2019, a concurrent resolution sponsored by U.S. Representative Mark DeSaulnier was introduced in the 116th United States Congress.
+The resolution is intended to recognize the victims of the explosion and officially exonerate the 50 men court-martialed by the Navy.
+The resolution has been reintroduced in later Congresses; it was still marked as introduced in July 2024 when the Navy exonerated those convicted.

+On July 17, 2024, the 80th anniversary of the explosion, the United States Navy exonerated the remaining 256 men, including the "Port Chicago 50".
+The then General Counsel of the Navy, Sean Coffey determined that multiple errors had occurred during the courts-martial, including that the sailors were denied a meaningful right to counsel.
+Due to the exoneration, all dishonorable discharges tied to the courts-martial were vacated.